Pursuing Wonder, Knowledge & Love

 Form III (7th–9th grades)

-Note: ASPC is offered in alternating school years and will be offered in 2023-2024.
+Note: This course is offered on rotation every two or three years and will be offered in 2025–26.

 In this course, students study algebra through imaginative applications and clear problems derived from the real world.
 Technology tools are used to assist with time-consuming calculations and to integrate graphing and problem-solving skills.
 Students will study expressions and equations, operations with negative numbers, distributing: axioms and other properties, harder equations, some operations with polynomials and radicals, quadratic equations, expressions and equations containing two variables, linear functions/scattered data/probability, properties and exponents, more operations with polynomials, rational algebraic expressions, radical algebraic expressions, inequalities, functions, and advanced topics.